Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

 \subsection{Energy resolution in vivo: cryptochrome}

-A prevalent model \cite{Schulten2012,Maeda2012,Schulten2014,Nohr2016,Michael,Solov’yov,Zoltowski,Hochstoeger,Parico,Wong,Chandrasekaran,Frederiksen,Deviers,Schuhmann} for radical-pair based magnetoreception has been the radical-pair reaction following electron transfer from a triad of tryptophan residues (Tr) to flavin adenine dinucleotide (FAD), with the radical-pair ${\rm FAD^{\bullet -}Tr^{\bullet +}}$ embedded in the protein cryptochrome (Cry), in particular Cry4.
+A prevalent model \cite{Schulten2012,Maeda2012,Schulten2014,Nohr2016,Michael,Solovyov,Zoltowski,Hochstoeger,Parico,Wong,Chandrasekaran,Frederiksen,Deviers,Schuhmann} for radical-pair based magnetoreception has been the radical-pair reaction following electron transfer from a triad of tryptophan residues (Tr) to flavin adenine dinucleotide (FAD), with the radical-pair ${\rm FAD^{\bullet -}Tr^{\bullet +}}$ embedded in the protein cryptochrome (Cry), in particular Cry4.
 This protein is expressed in the retina of the European robin and exhibits strong binding with flavin \cite{Mouritsen2018,Mouritsen2020,Gunther,Muheim}.
 Recently a tetrad of tryptophans was considered \cite{Wong}, and we will here use this model, depicted in Fig. \ref{cry}.
-In the same figure we depict the known distances between the radicals, from which we can estimate the volume of the sensor as $V=2.1~{\rm nm}\times (0.8~{\rm nm})^2=1.4\times10^{-27}~{\rm m}^3$.
+In the same figure we depict the known distances between the radicals, from which we can estimate the volume of the sensor as $V_{\rm rp}=2.1~{\rm nm}\times (0.8~{\rm nm})^2=1.4\times10^{-27}~{\rm m}^3$.
+However, one can argue that the volume to be used in the estimate of the ER is the Cry volume, which is \cite{Zoltowski} $V_{\rm cry}\approx 5\times 10^{-25}~{\rm m}^3$.
+We will here use as sensitive volume the radical-pair volume, i.e. set $V=V_{\rm rp}$, and elaborate further on this issue in Sec.
+III.D.